linode/docs/docs/applications/containers/how-to-understand-docker-compose.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This tutorial will guide you through setup and configuration of a SHOUTcast DNAS server for media streaming on Linux.'
-keywords: ["shoutcast", " internet radio", " streaming media", " streaming audio"]
+description: "How to use Docker Compose"
+keywords: ["docker", "compose"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-aliases: ['communications/media-servers/shoutcast/','applications/media-servers/shoutcast/']
-modified: 2017-12-12
+modified: 2017-12-28
 modified_by:
   name: Linode
-published: 2017-11-15
+published: 2018-01-03
-title: Understanding Docker Compose
+title: How to use Docker Compose
 ---

 ## What is Docker Compose?

 If your Docker application includes more than one container (for example, a webserver and database running in separate containers), building, running, and connecting the containers from separate Dockerfiles is cumbersome and time-consuming.
-Docker Compose solves this problem by allowing you to use a YAML file to define multi-container apps.[<sup>1</sup>](https://docs.docker.com/compose/overview/) You can configure as many containers as you want, how they should be built and connected, and where data should be stored.
+Docker Compose solves this problem by allowing you to use a YAML file to [define multi-container apps](https://docs.docker.com/compose/overview/).
+You can configure as many containers as you want, how they should be built and connected, and where data should be stored.
 When the YAML file is complete, you can run a single command to build, run, and configure all of the containers.

 This guide will explain how the `docker-compose.yml` file is organized, and show how to use it to create several basic app configurations.